-EMERGING HIGH PROTEIN-BASED FOODS could trigger implications under existing U.S. Federal Standards of Identity (SOI), explained Jessica O’Connell, Partner with the international law firm, Covington & Burling LLP, in her presentation titled “From Cellular Agriculture to Plant-based Milks: Hot Issues in the Protein Arena.”
+EMERGING HIGH PROTEIN-BASED FOODS could trigger implications under existing U.S. Federal Standards of Identity (SOI) regarding high protein labeling regulations, explained Jessica O’Connell, Partner with the international law firm, Covington & Burling LLP, in her presentation titled “From Cellular Agriculture to Plant-based Milks: Hot Issues in the Protein Arena.”

 Some already are.
 O’Connell suggested today’s food and beverage consumers’ needs and expectations have evolved well beyond the original intents and purposes of SOI.
 The original reason the U.S. government established SOIs was in order to protect against adulteration, food fraud and the use of inferior ingredients.
 Conversely, SOIs also help protect product categories against lower cost, lower quality competition…as in butter vs. margarine, for example.